GENERAL STATEMENT OF DUTIES:

 • Transports the ill and injured to institutions of medical care;

-• Operates emergency vehicles in a safe manner under all condition;
+• Operates emergency vehicles in a safe manner under all conditions;

 • Properly completes patient statistics and medical information forms for administrative use;

-• Performs technical rescues in removing victims from varied terrain and circumstances; and
+• Assists technical rescues in removing victims from varied terrain and circumstances; and,

 ADDITIONAL EXAMPLES OF WORK PERFORMED: